chou8395-XOMYwl/Weather-Dashboard/README.md

 Used Weather API to create a dashboard showing weather in multiple cities

-  - JS, Html, CSS used together
+  - JS, Html, CSS (Bootstrap) used together

   - Parameters shown include
         - Temperature